UnderGrounder96/rentAcar/README.md

     2) MySQL database errors
       - If the file *./db/db.sql* was never ran against the server an error would be provided.
-      - A locahost/password/port/user error could be given if the server has different configuration than provided by the file *./db/db.js* and each should be set appropriately.
+      - A localhost/password/port/user error could be occur if the server has different configuration than provided by the file *./db/db.js*.

     3) Any possible error
       Could be on the computer's end.
 Bad installation or wrong configuration.

       Aside from the errors mentioned above everything should be working normally.

-## Deployment
+## Deployment (locally)

-The program was created to be easy to use and it is fool proof (to a dreggre).<br />
-All user inputs return success or error messages.<br />
+Before starting please populate the MySQL server using the file `db/db.sql`.

-Before starting.
-Please rename the file '.env.default' to '.env', and set in it your MySQL credentials.
+Also rename the file '.env.default' to '.env', and set in your MySQL credentials.

 In order to link all npm dependencies:

 ```
-~/RentAcar> npm i
+~/rentAcar> npm i
 [*installation warnings*]

 [audited 173 packages in 1.253s]